Sled dog: North America

 Sled dogs were used to deliver the mail in Alaska during the late 1800s and early 1900s.
-Alaskan Malamutes were the favored breed, with teams averaging eight to 10 dogs.
+Alaskan Malamutes were the favored breed, with teams averaging eight to ten dogs.
 Dogs were capable of delivering mail in conditions that would stop boats, trains, and horses.
 Each team hauled between 500 and 700 lb of mail.
 The mail was stored in waterproofed bags to protect it from the snow.
 By 1901, dog trails had been established along the entirety of the Yukon River.
 Mail delivery by dog sled came to an end in 1963 when the last mail carrier to use a dog sled, Chester Noongwook of Savoonga, retired.
 He was honored by the US Postal Service in a ceremony on St. Lawrence Island in the Bering Sea.

 Airplanes took over Alaskan mail delivery in the 1920s and 1930s.
 In 1924, Carl Ben Eielson flew the first Alaskan airmail delivery.
 Dog sleds were used to patrol western Alaska during World War II.
-Highways and trucking in the 40s and 50s, and the snowmobile in the 50s and 60s, contributed to the decline of the working sled dog.
+Highways and trucking in the 40s and 50s, and the snowmachine in the 50s and 60s, contributed to the decline of the working sled dog.

 Recreational mushing came into place to maintain the tradition of dog mushing.
 The desire for larger, stronger, load-pulling dogs changed to one for faster dogs with high endurance used in racing, which caused the dogs to become lighter than they were historically.
 Americans and others living in Alaska then began to import sled dogs from the native tribes of Siberia (which would later evolve and become the Siberian Husky breed) to increase the speed of their own dogs, presenting "a direct contrast to the idea that Russian traders sought heavier draft-type sled dogs from the Interior regions of Alaska and the Yukon less than a century earlier to increase the hauling capacity of their lighter sled dogs."